German Chancellery in Berlin

 Are there guided tours?

-Yes, guided tours are available, offering deeper insights into the building’s history and significance.
-Check the official website for details and availability.
+Yes, guided tours are often available, offering insights into the building’s architecture and governmental functions.

 What’s the best time to visit?